void-linux/void-docs/src/installation/live-images/partitions.md

 ## UEFI system notes

 UEFI users are recommended to create a GPT partition table.
-UEFI booting with grub also requires a special partition of the type `EFI System` with a `vfat` filesystem mounted at `/boot/efi`.
+UEFI booting with GRUB also requires a special partition of the type `EFI System` with a `vfat` filesystem mounted at `/boot/efi`.
 A reasonable size for this partition could be between 200MB and 1GB.
 With this partition setup during the live image installation, the installer should successfully set up the bootloader